Carlo Gambino: Boss

 After Genovese's imprisonment, Gambino took control of The Commission.
 Under his leadership, the Gambino crime family had 500 soldiers and over 1,000 associates.

 In 1962, Gambino's oldest son, Thomas, married Lucchese's daughter Frances.
 Over 1,000 guests attended the wedding, at which Gambino presented Lucchese with a $30,000 gift.
 In return, Lucchese gave Gambino a part of his rackets at Idlewild Airport (now called John F. Kennedy Airport).
 Lucchese exercised control over airport security and airport unions.
 As a team, Lucchese and Gambino now controlled the airport, the Commission, and most organized crime in New York.

+In September 1966 he was arrested along with twelve others after attending the La Stella Restaurant meeting.
+All thirteen men were arrested and charged with "consorting with known criminals", each had bail set at $100,000.
+The sum total of their bail, $1,300,000, was paid the next day by a bail bondsman with no collateral.
+They were subsequently released.

 Conspiracy against the Commission

-In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on The Commission—bosses Gambino, Lucchese, and Stefano Magaddino, as well as Frank DeSimone.
-Bonanno sought Joseph Magliocco's support, and Magliocco, bitter over being previously denied a seat on The Commission, readily agreed.
+In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on The Commission–bosses Gambino, Lucchese, and Stefano Magaddino, as well as Frank DeSimone.
+Bonanno sought Joseph Magliocco's support, and Magliocco, bitter over being previously denied a seat on The Commission after Profaci's death, readily agreed.
 Bonanno promised to make Magliocco his right-hand man in exchange for his assistance.

 Magliocco was assigned with killing Lucchese and Gambino, and he gave the contract to Joseph Colombo, one of his top hit men.
 However, the opportunistic Colombo revealed the plot to his intended targets.
 The other bosses quickly surmised that Magliocco and Bonnano were colluding, and summoned both men to explain themselves.
 Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the Commission.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
 The Commission spared his life but forced him to retire as boss of the Profaci family and pay a $50,000 fine.
 As a reward for turning on his boss, Colombo took over Magliocco's family, which was subsequently renamed the Colombo family.

 Health and deportation order

 Deportation proceedings against Gambino were started by the Immigration and Naturalization Service as early as 1953, but made no headway for several years because of his heart condition and constant hospitalizations.
-In 1970 he was indicted on charges of conspiring to hijack an armored car carrying $3 million, and was arrested on March 23, 1970.
-He was released on $75,000 bail, and was never brought to trial because of his health.
+In 1970 he was indicted on charges of conspiring to hijack an armored car carrying $3 million and was arrested on March 23, 1970.
+He was released on $75,000 bail and was never brought to trial because of his health.
 The same year, the U.S. Supreme Court upheld a 1967 order, that he previously appealed, that he be deported because he had entered the country illegally.
-When the government tried to carry out the order, Gambino was rushed to a hospital after he had suffered a massive heart attack.
+When the government tried to carry out the order, Gambino was rushed to a hospital after he suffered a massive heart attack.